MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-quantinuum-portal.md

 This displays the estimated cost in H-System Quantum Credits (HQCs).

-For the most current pricing details, see [System Model H1, Powered by Honeywell](xref:microsoft.quantum.providers.honeywell#system-model-h1-powered-by-honeywell), or view pricing options in the **Providers** blade of your workspace.
+For the most current pricing details, see [Quantinuum Pricing](xref:microsoft.quantum.providers-pricing#quantinuum), or view pricing options in the **Providers** blade of your workspace.
 To see your current credit status and usage, select **Credits and quotas**.

 ## Run on a Quantinuum QPU